 - Calcium channel blockers.

-The treatment of chronic daily headache may include the following:
+The treatment of chronic daily headaches may include the following:

-- Combination of therapies used for tension and migraine.
+- A combination of therapies is used for tension and migraine.

 - Discontinuation of over-the-counter analgesics and all narcotics.